srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_19-azure-defender-for-iot.md

 ### Exercise 7: Introduce custom alerts

 Custom security groups and alerts can be used to take full advantage of the end-to-end security information and categorical device knowledge across your full IoT solution.
 This will help you to provide better security for your solution.

 #### Why use custom alerts?

 You know your IoT devices better than an out-of-the-box algorithm.

-For customers who fully understand their expected device behavior, Azure Security Center for IoT allows you to translate this understanding into a device behavior policy and alert on any deviation from expected, normal behavior.
+For customers who fully understand their expected device behavior, Azure Defender for IoT allows you to translate this understanding into a device behavior policy and alert on any deviation from expected, normal behavior.

 #### Task 1 - Customize an alert